jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/02-load-with-webpack-js.md

 ---
-title: "Configure Webpack (JavaScript)"
+title: "Load with Webpack (JavaScript)"
 ---

 If you prefer to use [Webpack](https://webpack.js.org/) to bundle your client-side code, then this will get you started.
-This is the way that we prefer to write Jinaga applications.
+We prefer bundling over a module loader, but the choice is yours.
 These instructions work with Webpack 5.

 ## Install Webpack